Morus alba: Distribution and habitat

-The species is native to China and India and is widely cultivated and naturalized elsewhere (including the United States, Mexico, Australia, Kyrgyzstan, Argentina, Turkey, Iran, Iraq, and many others).
+The species is native to China and India and is widely cultivated and naturalized elsewhere (including the United States, Mexico, Australia, Kyrgyzstan, Argentina, Turkey, Iran, Iraq, among others).

 It is widely naturalized in disturbed areas such as roadsides and the edges of tree lots, along with urban areas in much of North America, where it hybridizes readily with the locally native red mulberry (Morus rubra).
 There is now serious concern for the long-term genetic viability of the red mulberry because of extensive hybridization in some areas.

 The species is now extensively planted and widely naturalized throughout the warm temperate world and in subarctic regions as well, and would survive in elevations as high as 4000 m.
-They thrive in mildly acidic, well drained, sandy loam and clayey loam soils, though they can withstand poor soils as well.
+They thrive in mildly acidic, well-drained, sandy loam and clayey loam soils, though they can withstand poor soils as well.

 Cultivation

 Mulberry cultivation is generally found in both tropical and temperate regions, although the temperature of 24-28 °C is ideal for cultivating mulberry.
 Mulberry thrives from 28 °N and 55 °N latitude under varying climatic conditions ranging from temperate and tropical situated north of the equator.
 It grows well in areas where annual rainfall varies between 600 and 2500 mm with a minimum of nine to 13 hours of sunshine per day.
 Mulberry can be grown up to 4000 m above sea level.
 Mulberry blooms well in warm, rich, fertile, well-drained, loamy to clayey soils, porous with strong moisture-holding ability.
 The optimal soil pH range is 6.2–6.8.
 Because mulberry is a hardy crop, the soil moisture can be used to a greater extent by these plants.
 However, the analysis of India's soils stated that the status of sodium (Na), potassium (K), and phosphorus (P) should be set.
 When some deviation occurs then the insects or fungi will attack mulberry plants.

-Although the trees can be reproduced by seed, to maintain the proprieties of the mothertree, mulberry are usually reproduced by stem cutting, or sometimes by grafting.
+Unknown mulberry variety with probable M. alba parentage.

+Mulberry is well-suited for cultivation due to its vigorous nature and natural disease resistance, with many of its parts, including bark and leaves, containing antimicriobial and antifungal compounds.
+While it can be grown from seed, propagation is usually done through stem cutting or grafting.
 Depending on what the mulberry trees are used for, production of fodder, timber, leaves for silkworms or fruit, several cultivation systems are possible, such as hedges, trees or pollarded trees.

-The tree is vigorous and characterized by good disease resistance, as many parts of the tree (bark, leaves, etc.) are rich in antimicriobial and antifungal compounds.
+M. alba and its hybrids with M. rubra and M. macroura have been bred and selected for fruit production.
+These selections are some of the most widely cultivated mulberries globally.
+As such, different varieties are adapted to different conditions and tend to perform poorly outside of their preferred climate.
+Varieties include: